 Madidi National Park is located in the northeastern part of Bolivia along the upper Amazon river basin.
 The national park encompasses an area of 7,319.7 square miles (18,958 sq km).

 Although not contiguous, Madidi National Park combines with neighboring Apolobamba, Manurip-Heath, and the Peruvian Manu Biosphere Reserve to create one of the largest protected areas in the world.
 The elevation in the park varies from 1,968 to 19,685 feet (200 to 6,000 m) above sea level.

-The Bolivian montane dry forests, Bolivian Yungas, the Tuichi River and surrounding rainforest combined with the glacier-covered peaks of the Andes Mountains work together to create one of the most biologically diverse ecoregions in the world.
+The Bolivian montane dry forests, Bolivian Yungas, the Tuichi River and the surrounding rainforest combined with the glacier-covered peaks of the Andes Mountains work together to create one of the most biologically diverse ecoregions in the world.
 Steep slopes, meandering rivers and streams, dense lush jungles, cloud forests, and snow-capped mountains await those who venture into this remote world of the Amazon.

 The diverse ecoregions mean that Madidi National Park is home to more than 20,000 species of plant life and an array of wildlife species.

 The highlight of Madidi National Park is the diversified biodiverse ecoregions with the accompanied abundance and array of flora and fauna species.
 For the more adventurous traveler who wants to explore the Amazon region and experience a wide range of wildlife, Madidi is a targeted destination.